Cardiology Associates of North MS

 Anti-Arrhythmic Therapy

-Arrhythmias (or changes from the normal sequence of electrical impulses, causing abnormal heart rhythms) are often treated and managed using medication.
 Designed to suppress arrhythmias by treating their underlying cause, preventing conditions that contribute to arrhythmias, and managing arrhythmia symptoms, these medications include a category of drugs referred to as anti-arrhythmic agents, beta-blockers, calcium channel blockers, and digitalis.

 Lipid Reduction Therapy